Digital Nomad Exchange

 What do people find most challenging about the culture in El Salvador?

-"The way of thinking is very different than someone born and raised in US, Canada, UK, Australia or Western Europe - Often 'never the twain shall meet'," said one person in San Salvador.
+"The way of thinking is very different than someone born and raised in US, Canada, UK, Australia or Western Europe - Often 'never the twain shall meet'," explained one person living in San Salvador, El Salvador.

 What residency documents or visas did I need if I will be in El Salvador for a while?

-"Passport, birth certificate, criminal record from home country and El Salvador Proof of guaranteed pension income, local bank account, medical from local doctor, local address, all documents notarized and translated into Spanish, process is simple but a Salvadorañ Immigration lawyer simplifies the process," said one person in La Libertad.
+"Passport, birth certificate, criminal record from home country and El Salvador Proof of guaranteed pension income, local bank account, medical from local doctor, local address, all documents notarized and translated into Spanish, process is simple but a Salvadorañ Immigration lawyer simplifies the process," explained one person living in La Libertad, El Salvador.

 "If you plan to stay in El Salvador for an extended period of time, you will need to obtain a residency visa.
 Depending on your nationality, you may need to apply for a Temporary Residency Visa or a Permanent Residency Visa.
-You will also need to provide documents such as a valid passport, proof of financial resources, a police record, and a medical certificate," said one expat who made the move to El Salvador.
+You will also need to provide documents such as a valid passport, proof of financial resources, a police record, and a medical certificate," said one expat in El Salvador.

 Get Quote